 Realistic: If you’ve set yourself a big lifetime goal, such as learning to meditate or playing a musical instrument, focus on the habit.
 So it’s not “learn to play the piano.”
 The greatest concert pianist in the world is still trying to “learn to play the piano.”
 Instead make it “take lessons and practice a half hour per day,” or whatever you decide.
 At the end, you’ll find you’ve had some ups and downs, some good days and bad days, but you’ll see encouraging progress.

 Timely: Part of having a finish line is knowing “when” you’re done.
 There’s evidence that it takes 6 weeks to create a habit.
 Try making 6-week goals.
 At the end of the 6 weeks, reevaluate your goal.
 If you don’t want to continue, try something else.
 If it’s become part of your daily life, you can keep going or increase your commitment.

 Smart goal setting and planning will help you create goals that will change your life for the better.

 Building a Life of Goal Setting and Planning

 Goal achievement doesn’t have to be dreary.
 In fact, if it is dreary, you probably haven’t picked a goal that speaks to you.
 Using powerful goal-setting techniques can help you improve your life by making small changes every day.

 I can also help you choose and keep your goals with one-to-one coaching.
-Set an appointment for a free discovery session to find out if we would be a good fit.
+Set an appointment for a discovery session to find out if we would be a good fit.